mmomtchev/GatedObject/README.md

 if (isMainThread) {
     /**
-     * Create a new GatedObject in sync mode with the CJS module name and the class name
+     * Create a new GatedObject by passing code which returns
-     * class name should be null when the module itself is the class/constructor */ const myRBush = new GatedObjectAsync('rbush', null, 16);
+     * If there was a Guinness entry for ugliest API, this would surely
+     * be a serious contender
+     */
+    const myRBush = new GatedObjectSync('return new(require("rbush"))(16)');

     /**
      * Create a clone for a subthread